History of National Comic Book Day

 National Comic Book Day Activities

-Can’t make it to San Diego for the internationally renowned Comic-Con?
+Can’t make it to your nearest Comic-Con?
 No problem.
 This September, invite your friends over to trade, display, discuss or even re-enact your favorite stories.
 And of course, don’t forget your costumes.

 If you’ve been reading comics your whole life, you may not even realize how familiar you are with their structure.
 Take some time to put together a storyline, invent some characters, and let your imagination run wild.
 If you’ve got a knack for illustration, go for it, or get together with a friend who’s already mastered that talent to help you complete it.
 Who knows, maybe the next Stan Lee is hidden in you, waiting to be let out.

 The internet has completely changed how collectors procure their comic copies.
 Now, through message boards like Reddit, you can track down your unicorn far easier than ever before.
 Looking for a limited edition Shadow in mint condition?
 It’s out there waiting, you’ll just need to find it.